Gusbe/Film-Trials-Backend/README.md

 -  **Add location** As a user I can add a movie location and share it with the community.
 -  **Update location** As a user I can update the information of a movie location that I uploaded.
 -  **Delete location** As a user I can delete a movie location that I uploaded.
+-  **Search locations by map** As a user I want to see the locations in a map view
--  **List locations** As a user I want to see the nearest movie locations with a spot and maximum distance given.
+-  **List locations** As a user I want to see the nearest movie locations with a spot pin
--  **See a movie location** As a user I want to see the details of a movie location.
+-  **See a movie location information** As a user I want to see the details of a movie location.

 ## Backlog

 User profile:
-- Search and visualize results in a map view
-- Add the location of a new movie spot with a map view
 - List the spots that one user uploads
 - Upload real pictures in a movie location
 - Validation of spots